Volunteer with Elephants

 What to Consider Before Applying

-Cost & Why You Might Need to Pay a Fee
+Why You Might Need to Pay to Participate

 How to Apply